corda/corda/docs/source/running-the-demos.rst

 To run from IntelliJ:

-1. Open the ``corda`` project with IntelliJ
+1. Open the Corda project in IntelliJ and import the Gradle project
-2. Run the shared run configuration "SIMM Valuation Demo"
+2. Run the ``SIMM Valuation Demo`` configuration

-Then (for both):
+Then, for both:

 3. Browse to http://localhost:10005/web/simmvaluationdemo
 4. Select the other counterparty (i.e. Bank B)
-5. Enter at least 3 trades - via the "Create New Trade" tab.
+5. Enter at least 3 trades - via the "Create New Trade" tab
-6. On the "Agree Valuations" tab, click the "Start Calculations" button.
+6. On the "Agree Valuations" tab, click the "Start Calculations" button

 Additionally, you can confirm that these trades are not visible from `Bank C's node <http://localhost:10009/web/simmvaluationdemo/>`_.